-One of my yogis recently had a surgical procedure deferred due to high blood pressure.
+One of the yogis I had in class recently, had a surgical procedure deferred due to high blood pressure.
 Terribly disappointing for him since he’s lost weight, reduced his alcohol consumption, is exercising more and has a regular and committed yoga practice.
 He says that he doesn’t feel stressed and his sleep quality is good.

 How does it work?
 The vagus nerve (meaning wandering in latin), wanders through all our main organs apart from the adrenal glands.
 Meaning its very much linked to the parasympathetic (PNS) or the rest and digest nervous system rather than the sympathetic (SNS) or fight, flight or freeze nervous system.